-- The allegations,

-- The requirements of the chosen alternative resolution process,

-- The right to consult an advisor, and

-• Notice that at any time prior to agreeing to a resolution, any party has the right to withdraw from the alternative resolution process and resume the Complaint Resolution Process with respect to the Formal Complaint.
+- The allegations, - The requirements of the chosen alternative resolution process, - The right to consult an advisor, and - Notice that at any time prior to agreeing to a resolution, any party has the right to withdraw from the alternative resolution process and resume the Complaint Resolution Process with respect to the Formal Complaint.

-In the event a party withdraws from the alternative resolution process, or the process is terminated by the facilitator, records from the alternative resolution process will not be shared with those investigating the matter but may be maintained by the Office of Civil Rights and Title IX Compliance (OCR).
+In the event a party withdraws from the alternative resolution process, or the process is terminated by the facilitator, records from the alternative resolution process will not be shared with those investigating the matter but will be maintained by NU-OCR.

 All parties will be asked to provide voluntary, written consent to the alternative resolution process before it begins.
 This process will not be used to resolve allegations that an employee subjected a student to Title IX Sexual Harassment as defined in the Interim Title IX Sexual Harassment policy.
-Alternative Resolution must be deemed as an appropriate option by the Title IX Coordinator or their designee in order to move forward.
+Alternative Resolution must be deemed as an appropriate option by the Associate Vice President or their designee in order to move forward.
 In assessing the appropriateness of alternative resolution, considerations may include, but are not limited to, the physical health and/or safety of the campus community, the severity of the conduct, and whether there have been any prior policy violations.